Why won’t my bees fill my Flow frames?

 What else can I do to increase activity in the Flow frames?

 It takes a lot of effort for your bees to get the flow frames (or any other frames) ready to fill with honey.
-They use energy from nectar that they collect to make wax in glands on their body.
+They use energy from nectar that they collect to make wax in glands on their bodies.
 This wax is used to line the plastic cells and also to seal the gaps in the Flow hive mechanism.
-As described above hive strength and a nectar flow are essential however here are a few extra tips for getting bees to move up into the Flow super.
+As described above, hive strength and a nectar flow are essential; however, here are a few extra tips for getting bees to move up into the Flow super.

 Supplementary feeding.

-Where conditions are poor, it may help to do some supplementary feeding.
-Brood rearing and therefore hive strength can be stimulated by feeding 1:1 sugar syrup.
+Where conditions are poor, some supplementary feeding may be helpful.
+Brood rearing and, therefore, hive strength can be stimulated by feeding 1:1 sugar syrup.
 The NSW Department of Primary Industries has an excellent fact sheet about feeding sugar syrup.
 Never feed honey to bees if you are trying to stimulate them to grow.
 Honey from unknown sources can spread disease.
 You should cease feeding sugar syrup before you add your Flow frames.
 Pollen supplements can also help to stimulate brood rearing in spring.

 Remove the queen excluder (temporarily)

-Bees can at times be reluctant to move through queen excluders for no apparent reason.
+Bees can sometimes be reluctant to move through queen excluders for no apparent reason.
 A queen excluder is a wire or plastic screen that allows the workers to pass through but not the queen (or drones).
-The use of a queen excluder is very much a personal choice however queens have been known to lay drone brood in the flow frames.
+The use of a queen excluder is very much a personal choice; however, queens have been known to lay drone brood in the flow frames.

-Try removing the queen excluder for a week or two so that the bees can move up into the Flow super unhindered.
+You can also try removing the queen excluder for a week or two so the bees can move up into the Flow super unhindered.
 Once the bees are working the Flow frames, you can replace the queen excluder.
-Always make sure that the queen is back under the queen excluder in the brood box when you return it.
+When you return it, ensure the queen is back under the queen excluder in the brood box.

 Do you want to read more about queen excluders?
-Take a look at our blog Queen Excluder Pros & Cons.
+Please take a look at our blog Queen Excluder Pros & Cons.

 Wax the Flow frames.

 Plastic foundation in beehives is nothing new.
 Beekeepers have used it for decades.
-It is generally standard practice to coat plastic foundation with melted beeswax to increase acceptance by the bees.
+To increase bees’ acceptance of it, it is generally standard practice to coat it with melted beeswax.

-Some beekeepers report that introducing some beeswax onto the Flow frames may encourage the bees to work them.
+Some beekeepers report that introducing beeswax onto the Flow frames may encourage the bees to work them.
 This can be done by gently rubbing pure beeswax over the surface of the frames.
-Alternatively, you can melt some wax and brush it on the frames while it is still liquid being careful not to put too much on.
-Mixing a 1:1 sugar syrup solution and spraying it into the frames can also help to draw bees up into the honey super.
+Alternatively, you can melt some wax and brush it on the frames while it is still liquid, being careful not to put too much on.
+Mixing a 1:1 sugar syrup solution and spraying it into the frames can also help draw bees into the honey super.

 Check that the frame cells are aligned.

-When you install your Flow frames into the honey super make sure that you put the metal key into the top slot and insert it fully.
+When you install your Flow frames into the honey super, make sure that you put the metal key into the top slot and insert it fully.
 Turn it 90 degrees so that the key handle hangs down vertically in line with the frame.
-This will set the frame in the correct position for the bees to start filling the frames.
+This will set the frame in the correct position for the bees to start filling it.

 Ask for help.

-If everything else fails ask for help.
+If everything else fails, ask for help.
 Beekeeping can be a complicated hobby when you are starting.
 Mt.
-Coramba Apiculture recommends that you reach out to a beekeeping club in your area if you are having trouble.
+Coramba Apiculture recommends that you contact a beekeeping club in your area if you are having trouble.
 Mt.
 Coramba Apiculture offers beekeeping courses and workshops for beginners in Northern New South Wales, and we also specialise in Flow hive mentoring.

 The Flow website has some great resources.
-Take a look at their frequently asked questions page.
+Please take a look at their frequently asked questions page.
 The Flow forum is also a great place to lurk or ask questions.

 a misaligned Flow frame